wdporter/i-am-that-vuepress/24-god-is-the-all-doer-the-jnani-a-non-doer/readme.md

 **M:**&ensp;He is beyond all that the mind conceives.
 He is beyond being and not being.
 He is the Yes and No to everything, beyond and within, creating and destroying, unimaginably real.

-**Q:**&ensp;God and the <span class=tooltip>Mahatma<span class=tooltiptext>Enlightened beings</span></span> are they one or two?
+**Q:**&ensp;God and the *Mahatma*, are they one or two?

 **M:**&ensp;They are one.

 **Q:**&ensp;There must be some difference.

 **M:**&ensp;God is the All-Doër, the <span class=tooltip>jnani<span class=tooltiptext>The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.</span></span> is a non-doër.
 God himself does not say, “I am doing all”.
 To Him things happen by their own nature.
-To the <span class=tooltip>jnani<span class=tooltiptext>The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.</span></span> all is done by God.
+To the *jnani* all is done by God.
 He sees no difference between God and nature.
-Both God and the <span class=tooltip>jnani<span class=tooltiptext>The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.</span></span> know themselves to be the immovable centre of the movable, the eternal witness of the transient.
+Both God and the *jnani* know themselves to be the immovable centre of the movable, the eternal witness of the transient.
 The centre is a point of void and the witness a point of pure awareness; they know themselves to be as nothing, therefore nothing can resist them.

 **Q:**&ensp;How does this look and feel in your personal experience?